KankakeeCommunityCollege/recover-newsroom/_posts/2020-04-28-cares-act-funding-now-available.md

 press_release: false
 ---

-Kankakee Community College is preparing to distribute a little more than $633,000 in federal aid to students affected by the disruption which occurred when courses were moved online in March 2020.
+Kankakee Community College is distributing a little more than $633,000 in federal aid to students affected by the disruption which occurred when courses were moved online in March 2020.

 The money is from the Federal Emergency Stimulus Funding (CARES Act) for Colleges and Universities.
 It is part of a stimulus package, [according to the U.S. Department of Education](https://www2.ed.gov/about/offices/list/ope/caresactgrantfundingcoverletterfinal.pdf), designed to “assist with expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and childcare).”